corygrant/dingoPDM/README.md

 | 12 | Output 2 | 14A |

 # Open Items
-- Test V6
+- Test V7
-- Redo case design for V6
+- Redo case design for V7

 # Untested
-- V6 boards have been ordered but haven't been tested
+- V7 boards have been ordered but haven't been tested

 # Design Notes
 - Prior to V6, the design had a lot of features which meant a lot of parts
 - To make the board cheaper, easier to source/produce and quicker to test the design was drastically simplified
 - The Deutsch DT connector was selected due to it's popularity, part availability and ease of use
+- BTS724 was used on V6, but removed for V7 due to thermal issues.
+It wouldn't trip until a very high current.

 # Case
-**V6 case design in progress**
+**V7 case design in progress**

 V5 Case/Heatsink design
 - 3D Printed (Case and Faceplate)